11 ideas to make your Carol Service sparkle

 A carol service can be a lovely way to round off a busy term, but it's also a key opportunity to introduce your friends to Jesus.
 If you have a mission week in the spring, try to see your carol service as the first event.
 Invite your mission speaker so your friends get a chance to meet them.

 And think carefully about how you'll help your interested friends to take things further.
-The Christmas story is a great introduction to Uncover John, and a gospel or a book addressing difficult questions (such as this) makes a great Christmas gift!
+The Christmas story is a great introduction to Uncover, and a gospel or a book addressing difficult questions (such as this) makes a great Christmas gift!

 2. Think BIG